Tres Cruces Formation

-The Tres Cruces Formation is sedimentary and fossiliferous geological formation that crops out across Paihuano in the Coquimbo Region of Chile.
-It is dated back to the Early Jurassic period (Sinemurian through Pliensbachian stages).
+The Tres Cruces Formation is a sedimentary and fossiliferous geological formation that crops out across Paihuano in the Coquimbo Region of Chile.
+It dates back to the Early Jurassic period (Sinemurian through Pliensbachian stages).
 The lithology of the formation comprises clastic rocks, such as sandstone, conglomerate, and fossil-rich limestone, formed in marine settings.
 As such, the Tres Cruces Formation preserves a marine fossil record represented by brachiopods, molluscs (ammonites, bivalves, gastropods), and marine reptiles (ichthyosaurs).
 The formation is named after Quebrada Tres Cruces, whhich is an important fossiliferous locality.